 Radiosurgery is an outpatient treatment during which advanced computer technology is used to focus hundreds of small radiation beams on tumors inside the brain.
 Each tumor receives a large dose of radiation, but the normal brain tissue around the tumor is spared.

 Since 1988, the radiosurgery team at UF Health has used the UF-patented radiosurgery system to treat more than 5,000 patients.
-The system, developed at the University of Florida by William A. Friedman, MD, and Frank J. Bova, PhD, has been put into use at hundreds of medical centers around the world, and its results have been reviewed in hundreds of scientific publications and during a multitude of presentations at national and international scientific meetings.
+The system, known as the Linac Scalpel™, was developed at the University of Florida by William A. Friedman, MD, and Frank J. Bova, PhD, has been put into use at hundreds of medical centers around the world, and its results have been reviewed in hundreds of scientific publications and during a multitude of presentations at national and international scientific meetings.

 Radiosurgery is most commonly used for metastatic brain tumors, but is also very successful in the treatment of certain primary brain tumors.